KSE2/PWSLIB3/README.md

 Includes package: FTP4J (Sauron Software 2012) distr. under LGPL 2

+Release 2-10-0

+- removed capabilities to digest old Password-Safe formats 1 and 2
+- enhanced entropy for cryptographic random generation
+- length of the Twofish encryption key can assume the values 256, 192, 128 or 64 (was only 256 before)
+- Adapted the package for usage of the UtilClasses project

+DEPENDENCIES: packages 1 and 2 of Util-Classes 0-12-0

 Release 2-9-0

 - added new interface elements (functions) in PwsCipher for encrypting and decrypting of data blocks so that these functions don't return a new byte array
 - optimised algorithms for reading and writing databases with less demand on heap space
 - optimised class for cipher mode CFB
 - cipher mode CFB can now crypt user data of any length
 - using cipher mode CFB for internal veiling of user data
 - new platform: Java 1.8 (was 1.6 before)

 Release 2-8-1

 - maintenance release; optimisations in data complexity
 - PwsRawField improved behaviour of cloning
 - PwsRawField now allows data direct reference to external block

 New Features with 2-7-0